ultimike/user_blocker/README.md

 # user_blocker
-User Blocker module for Drupal 8.
+User Blocker module for Drupal 8 and 9.
 This module provides a form that allows a permissioned user to block another user.

-## Introduction to Drupal 8 Module Development workshop
+## Introduction to Drupal 8 and 9 Module Development workshop
-This module is used in the Introduction to Drupal 8 Module Development workshop, written by DrupalEasy and Six Mile Tech.
+This module is used in the Introduction to Drupal 8 and 9 Module Development workshop, written by DrupalEasy and Six Mile Tech.
 For additional information about this workshop, see https://www.drupaleasy.com/training/workshops/introduction-drupal-8-module-development.